plonsker/purple-chrome-extension/README.md

-# plonsker-purple
+# Purple Extension

-A clone of purple.com as a chrome extension
+A clone of purple.com as a chrome extension.